 SL Green Realty Corp.
 Announces Common Stock and Preferred Stock Dividends

-/EIN News/ -- NEW YORK, March 20, 2023 (GLOBE NEWSWIRE) -- SL Green Realty Corp.
-(NYSE:SLG), Manhattan’s largest office landlord, today announced that its board of directors has declared a monthly ordinary dividend of $0.2708 per share of common stock, which is the equivalent of an annualized dividend of $3.25 per share.
+NEW YORK, March 20, 2023 (GLOBE NEWSWIRE) -- SL Green Realty Corp.
+SLG, Manhattan's largest office landlord, today announced that its board of directors has declared a monthly ordinary dividend of $0.2708 per share of common stock, which is the equivalent of an annualized dividend of $3.25 per share.
 The dividend is payable in cash on April 17, 2023 to shareholders of record at the close of business on March 31, 2023.

 The board of directors also declared the regular quarterly dividend on the company's Series I Preferred Stock for the period January 15, 2023 through April 14, 2023 of $0.40625 per share, which is the equivalent of an annualized dividend of $1.625 per share.
 The dividend is payable in cash on April 17, 2023 to shareholders of record at the close of business on March 31, 2023.